Faculty Resource Navigation Guide

 GU360

 In order to integrate into Georgetown University’s interface, we recommend setting up your GU360 profile as soon as possible.
 You have a GU360 profile as soon as you have a faculty appointment, but you are responsible for building it out as it starts out blank.
-In order to set up your profile, you may send a professional headshot, short bio, and CV to GU360 Help and they will begin building your profile for you.
 You may find instructions and training schedules on the GU360 website

 GUMC Office of Faculty and Academic Affairs